Gardening is like therapy to me.

 I have made a conscious choice of not spraying them with pesticide, but using organic ways to get rid of them.
 In this post, I share with you my experiments and what has worked and what has not:

-Ways to get rid of mealybugs/aphids naturally:
+Ways to get rid of mealybugs / aphids naturally:

 - Pluck and throw the leaves: since the leaves were badly infested in Papaya, I removed the leaves and what is left of the plants now is just the stem.
 This was necessary as spraying wouldn’t have helped.
-Now, if the plant survives or not, I will update next week.

 - Neem oil: an often cited remedy is to spray neem oil at frequent intervals.
 I have tried blending fresh neem leaves with chili powder and spraying the mixture on leaves.
 It did not help, perhaps because I did it once.
 May be doing it at frequent intervals will eventually work.